nmltd/content-posting-website-on-Truffle-Infura/README.md

 Project Ambition: BUILD for Social Good on web3 with Infura and Truffle and Polygon

-Project Name: Supports for Social Good by making Contents.
+Project Name: no “Centralized” Middle Men Contents and Supports for Social Good

 Project Description: